salmant/Kubernetes-Cassandra-Cluster/README.md

 Here, I explain how to setup a Cassandra Cluster by Kubernetes on Amazon EC2 cloud infrastructure.
 Before you begin, make sure you have your own Kubernetes cluster initialisied including different Kubernetes nodes, and you already configured kubectl.
 <br>
 ## Step 1: Create a custom Cassandra Docker image
-There is an environment variable called "CASSANDRA_SEEDS" which needs to be defined if we would like to instantiate a Cassandra Pod as a member of Cassandra cluster.
+There is an environment variable called `CASSANDRA_SEEDS` which needs to be defined if we would like to instantiate a Cassandra Pod as a member of Cassandra cluster.
 We need to set this environment variable as the IP addresses of already existing Cassandra Pods as seeds.
 Therefore, if a new Cassandra Pod is instantiated, it should automatically discover all seed Pods' IP addresses via DNS lookups.
 In Kubernetes, Headless Service provides a DNS address for each associated Pod.
 To this end, we need to install package "dnsutils" in every Cassandra container.
-Because the "dnsutils" package is a very commonly used tool for resolving DNS queries.
+This is because the "dnsutils" package is a very commonly used tool for resolving DNS queries.

 <br>Create the Dockerfile file: [Dockerfile](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/Dockerfile)
 <br><br>
 As mentioned before, when a container is instantiated, all the IP addresses of already existing Cassandra Pods considered as seeds should be discovered.
-To this end, we use command "nslookup" to perform a DNS query.
+To this end, we use command `nslookup` to perform a DNS query.

 <br>Create the Shell file: [pre-docker-entrypoint.sh](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/pre-docker-entrypoint.sh)
 <br><br>
 Now you can build the Docker image from the Dockerfile.

-docker build -t salmant/kubernetes-cassandra-cluster -f Dockerfile .
+`docker build -t salmant/kubernetes-cassandra-cluster -f Dockerfile .`

 <br>
 ## Step 2: Create a Cassandra Headless Service